 Eventually they went to their superiors, and to the top people in other agencies.
 And by ‘went’ I mean physically went, using their legs to walk to the meetings, and their mouths to communicate.
 CIA had burned few of its best agents, forcing them to not use any electronic means of contact, probe the most classified systems and then physically meet with their handlers, just to confirm that similar leaks were present in top secret Russian and Chinese networks.
 The signature was unmistakable.
 As much as it was improbable, the only plausible explanation for spying at the level too advanced to even be fully grasped by the best scientists on the planet, with the information obtained constantly transmitted to space, was an active extraterrestrial operation of some kind.

 We’ve been digging for years, trying to find out what’s going on, with almost zero progress.
 It was decided not to touch the compromised satellite or interfere with the data leaks.
-Humanity is in a potential first contact situation, and it’s only prudent not to mess with something that we don’t understand.
-Also, we have an ace up our sleeve.
+Something about humanity being in a potential first contact situation, and it’s only prudent not to mess with something that we don’t understand, blah-blah-blah… Also, we have an ace up our sleeve.
 Most likely there is an alien asset up there – a camouflaged ship or a transmitter of some kind, whose approximate location we’ve triangulated.
 This information could become handy if the situation were to escalate.

 “OK, that’s all very nice and interesting,” I interjected, “but how did you get involved in all this?
 No offense, but you don’t look like Agent 007 to me, nor like a Navy Seal, or a top-level CIA operative.”
 I gave her a sceptical look, not entirely convinced, since the scope of what she was saying hadn’t really matched her look, personality, and her actions since we have met.